yikai82/course_note_DSI_AI_ML/module_4_Ln+Class+Resample/DSI-LCR01-kNN_classification.md

 <sub>[↥ back to top](#content)</sub>

 ---
-## 3. K-nearest Neighbors Method(kNN) 🗳️
+## 3. K-nearest Neighbors Method(*k*NN) 🗳️

 ### 3.1 Concept

-1. KNN is a simple, supervised machine learning (ML) algorithm that can be used for classification or regression tasks.It finds the "nearest" or "most similar" observations in the training set to predict a new observation's label.---> majority vote!! 🗳️
+1. *k*NN is a simple, supervised machine learning (ML) algorithm that can be used for classification or regression tasks.It finds the "nearest" or "most similar" observations in the training set to predict a new observation's label.---> majority vote!! 🗳️
    - **"Closest"** can be measured by calculating the straight-line between points, known as distance.
    - **Sensivity**
    - K is a predefined number of neighbors considered for classification.